1387 (9th August)

 Battle of Shrewsbury

-Prince Henry took part in this battle which saw Henry Percy’s army defeated.
-Although he was hit in the face with an arrow it was successfully removed.
-The injury left a scar on his face.
+Henry Prince of Wales took part in this battle which saw Henry Percy’s army defeated.
+Prince Henry was hit in the face with an arrow.
+Although it was successfully removed he was left with a scar on his face.
 Percy was captured and executed but Henry allowed Percy’s father to live.

 1404 (14th June)